cmu-sei/pharos/INSTALL.md

 date_time, atomic, and serialization.
 It may be easier to just build and install all components.

+It is also important for Boost to be built with zlib support for boost::iostreams to function propertly, so ensure that zlib is installed properly, including development headers.

 You can build Boost using these commands:

 ```